 Table Of Contents: Yellowstone in September

 - Entrance fees for Yellowstone National Park start at $20 per person (walking or biking in) and $35 per private vehicle.
-Reservations are not required, but buying your pass ahead of time will keep traffic moving.
-International folks 16 and older now pay an additional $100 non-resident surcharge per person (effective January 1, 2026).
-That fee is collected in person at the gate, not online.
+Reservations are not required, but buying your pass ahead of time keeps the line moving.
+International folks 16 and older now pay an additional $100 non-resident surcharge per person, effective January 1, 2026, collected at the gate.
 Yellowstone is one of 11 parks where the surcharge applies.

-- It makes more sense to purchase an interagency park pass for $80, especially for those planning to also visit Grand Teton National Park.
-Since both parks charge $35 per vehicle, you’ll spend $70 anyway.
-Plus, the interagency pass gives you access to more than 2,000 public lands for a full year.
-One more thing for international folks.
-The $250 non-resident annual pass does NOT waive the $100 surcharge at the 11 affected parks.
+- It makes more sense to purchase an interagency park pass for $80, especially if Grand Teton is on your route.
+Both parks charge $35 per vehicle, so you’d spend $70 anyway, and the pass covers more than 2,000 public lands for a full year.
+For international folks, the $250 non-resident annual pass covers both entrance fees and the $100 surcharge at all 11 affected parks, including for three additional adults in your party.
+If you’re visiting more than one of those parks, the math isn’t close.

 - Yellowstone in September still gets crowds.
 Big ones.
-In September 2023, the park recorded 838,458 visits.
-That’s 97% of August’s total.
+In September 2023 the park recorded 838,458 visits, about 97% of August’s total.
 The myth that kids going back to school empties the park is exactly that.
-Expect the heaviest traffic in the first two weeks, with things finally thinning toward the last week of the month.
+Expect the heaviest traffic in the first two weeks, with things finally thinning in the last week of the month.

 This is the single most important distinction for planning.
 Early September and late September at Yellowstone feel like two different parks.